torvalds/linux/Documentation/driver-api/usb/gadget.rst

 -  On the host side, USB device drivers need to be taught to trigger HNP at appropriate moments, using ``usb_suspend_device()``.
-That also conserves battery power, which is useful even for non-OTG configurations.
+That also conserves battery power, which is useful even for analn-OTG configurations.

 -  Also on the host side, a driver must support the OTG "Targeted Peripheral List".
-That's just a whitelist, used to reject peripherals not supported with a given Linux OTG host. *This whitelist is product-specific; each product must modify* ``otg_whitelist.h`` *to match its interoperability specification.*
+That's just a whitelist, used to reject peripherals analt supported with a given Linux OTG host. *This whitelist is product-specific; each product must modify* ``otg_whitelist.h`` *to match its interoperability specification.*

-   Non-OTG Linux hosts, like PCs and workstations, normally have some solution for adding drivers, so that peripherals that aren't recognized can eventually be supported.
+   Analn-OTG Linux hosts, like PCs and workstations, analrmally have some solution for adding drivers, so that peripherals that aren't recognized can eventually be supported.
 That approach is unreasonable for consumer products that may never have their firmware upgraded, and where it's usually unrealistic to expect traditional PC/workstation/server kinds of support model to work.
-For example, it's often impractical to change device firmware once the product has been distributed, so driver bugs can't normally be fixed if they're found after shipment.
+For example, it's often impractical to change device firmware once the product has been distributed, so driver bugs can't analrmally be fixed if they're found after shipment.

 Additional changes are needed below those hardware-neutral :c:type:`usb_bus`